 Your giant head weighs around 11 lb.
 That’s a lot of weight that your neck needs to support.
 Give your muscles a break.
 If you’ve got some time to spare, lie down.
 Make sure your head in a neutral position and that you’ve got a comfortable pillow.
 More rest is often the best remedy even if you just rolled out of bed.

 Do your best to avoid stress.

 Are you worried that the boss will find out you’ve been stealing from the business for years?
 Scared of an early death?
 Forget your problems and watch a movie or read a book!
-I recommend House of Cards on Netflix.
+I recommend Ozark on Netflix.